open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 There are three different MPIC validation methods, described below.
 The request object has a `method` field that allows to distinguish between each.

-## `CAA` validation method
+## `caa` validation method

-A `CAA` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple vantage points.
+A `caa` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple vantage points.

-The request JSON object has the following specific fields.
+This method has the following specific fields.

-* `domain` The domain to check the CAA records for.
+* `domain` (required, string): The domain to check the CAA records for.

-If successful (described in TODO REF below), the response object contains a `success` field set to `true`, and an `caa` field, which itself is an object with two fields:

-* `domain` The domain on which the CAA records were found.
-This could be a parent domain of the requested `domain`.

-* `records` A list of base64 encoded CAA records.

-On failure, the response object will have the `success` field set to `false`, and an `error` field describing the error.

-[[ TODO do we to define the possible errors, or at least assign
-        some codes? ]]

-An example request is given below
+An example request is given below.

 ~~~
 POST /staging/mpic/draft-00